nair-p/nair-p.github.io/CV.md

 ---
 # Curriculum Vitae

-My official one-page CV as updated on October 22nd, 2020 can be found [here](assets/cv_updated.pdf)
+My official CV as updated on October 22nd, 2020 can be found [here](assets/cv_updated.pdf)